AI4Finance-Foundation/ElegantRL/docs/source/examples/Creating_VecEnv.rst

     env = PreprocessIsaacVecEnv(env_name, if_print=False, env_num=4096, device_id=0)

-Building an environmnet from scratch
+Building a VecEnv environmnet from scratch
 ------------------------------------------

-We show you an example of how to construct a VecEnv from scratch.
+We show an example of how to construct a VecEnv from scratch.
 We create a simple chasing environment, a deterministic environment with continuous actions and continuous state space.
-The objective is to move the agent to chase a randomly moving robot.
-The reward depends on the distance between the agent and the robot.
+The goal is to move an agent to chase a randomly moving robot.
+The reward depends on the distance between agent and robot.
 The environment terminates when the agent catches the robot or the max step is reached.

-To keep the example simple, we only import two packages, PyTorch and Numpy.
+To keep the example simple, we only use two packages, PyTorch and Numpy.

 .. code-block:: python